betovargas/-betovargas.github.io/inefficiency.md

 This urge to find the most **efficient** methodological techniques in whatever we do needs to be gone.
 As Jacques Ellul would later expand, technique is not the issue but its revelation in efficiency.

 The statement **I agree with you, but we can't do anything** has this urge for efficiency in mind.
 When I disagree with a method, approach, topic, and action I will react leaving efficiency behind.
-We need slowness not for own individual benefit (like for example, for the consumeristic understanding of "self car") but as a way to get rid of productivity and efficiency as the main drivers in our lives.
+We need slowness not for our own individual benefit (like for example, in a consumeristic understanding of "self care") but as a way to get rid of productivity and efficiency as the main drivers in our lives.

+The end has become the mean and vice-versa.